 Have you enjoyed listening to our large collection of stage audio?
 It was recorded on the little Tascam digital audio recorder seen standing on the GorillaPod in between us on the last video.
 We normally only use these recordings as a personal quality control tool, but in their simplicity of “take of the day”, together with the audience and restaurant ambience that the mikes pick up in addition to the stage sound, we think they’re quite fun.
 Apart from some overall tone and volume tweaking, very little editing is possible on a simple stereo recording, so what you hear is what you get on these numbers.

 Above is a screenshot of the selection process, showing part of our first set at an end of year party at a local golf club.
 Each set usually features somewhere between 12-15 numbers.
 We routinely play four such sets during a full evening or afternoon’s booking.
 Listen to all, select what is suitable, trim to the section required, balance volume and tone, and repeat for each set and performance recorded.
 Now you get some idea of the scale of the task involved, and why the enforced pause in our busy performance schedule also had some benefits in providing us with the time to grow this part of our website.

-The 30 numbers that are already up total 1.5 hours of our live music, with our trademark variety of instruments and styles, and there are still more from our many performances and large repertoire that we’d like to add.
-They’re currently displayed alongside this page (or below if you’re on a vertical screen), but we may have to start a new page at some point as we run out of space or want to provide more info.
+The 33 numbers that are already up total 1 hour and 40 minutes of our live music, with our trademark variety of instruments and styles, and there are still more from our many performances and large repertoire that we’d like to add.
+They’re currently displayed alongside this page (or below if you’re on a vertical screen), but we’re also planning to add audio players to our repertoire page where we can provide more info.
 Click play on any or all of these numbers to enjoy some Tickets live vibe.
 We recommend using headphones or earpods for the full effect as it’ll give you a sense of being in the audience on the day.

 Let us know if you enjoyed our music!